-When it was launched, the vision for Ethereum was simple.
+When it was launched, Ethereum had a simple vision.
 It was to be a smart contract platform with low fees that settled transactions occurring on other applications.
-That simple vision has transformed into a corporate juggernaut today.
+That idea is now a corporate money-making entity.
 Investors and stakeholders use the venue to boost staking rewards and prices for worthless tokens.
-Examples include… Read More Ethereum’s Latest Bad Idea: Restaking
+Examples include the recent meme… Read More Ethereum’s Latest Bad Idea: Restaking

 It is yesterday once more in the bitcoin ecosystem.
 The recent spike in bitcoin transaction fees has surfaced memories of similar occurrences in the past.
 Those fee hikes were also instigated by spurious activity on bitcoin’s network and set off a debate in its community about the size of blocks on bitcoin’s network.
 The Importance… Read More The Future of Bitcoin and its Transaction Fees